channikhabra/channikhabra.github.com/content/about.md

 Javascript/Typescript (both frontend and backend); but can also comfortably work with Python, Golang, Haskell and Purescript.

-This blog is a dumping ground for my thoughts.
+This blog is an open journal in a way.
+Usually, I write here when I want to
+- give my thoughts more structure than my personal journal approves
+- share my thoughts with the world, as an act of shouting in the void
+- use the act of making my thoughts public to attain solidifying